sivy/monkinetic.blog/_posts/2016-10-28-amnesiac-assassin.md

 excerpt_separator: <!--more-->
 ---

-<p>You know, the one where they slowly get their memories back, and drag some poor nearly helpless sidekick around while killing peole and making things right?</p>
+<p>You know, the one where they slowly get their memories back, and drag some poor nearly helpless sidekick around while killing bad guys and making things right?</p>

 <p>Yeah, it was the best!</p>